AlphaTechnolog/dotfiles/.github/README.md

 If you like this configuration, please give me a star in this repo, it will make me more happy! 😁
 > If you want, you can visit [more of my repos](https://github.com/AlphaTechnolog?tab=repositories) or go to [my profile](https://github.com/AlphaTechnolog)
+> Ah, and gimme credits if you will use my config for showcase :3

 ## ‎ <samp>Information ℹ️</samp>